Chirk Tunnel: Walking through the tunnel

 The tunnel is claimed to be the first in Britain to have a towpath running through it (along with its shorter neighbour, Whitehurst Tunnel).
 However, Berwick Tunnel on the Shrewsbury Canal was open by 1797 and included a towpath throughout its 970 yd length.
-As the tunnel at Chirk is completely unlit, it is preferable to use a torch/flashlight when walking through the tunnel, as towards the centre it is pitch black.
-There is however a wooden handrail along the entire length to prevent walkers falling in the canal.
+As the tunnel at Chirk is completely unlit, a torch/flashlight is necessary for anyone walking through the tunnel, as it is pitch black in the centre.
+A wooden handrail along the entire length prevents walkers from falling into the canal.